pusty44/office365-administration-scripts/README.md

 # Scripts

-  - add_users - parse csv from export folder, create new user accounts and enroll users to groups
+  - add_users - parse csv from export folder, create new user accounts and enroll users to groups or unroll existing user from all groups then enroll to new from csv
   - purge_calendar - Delete all meetings from calendar
   - addClasses - parse csv from export folder and create new groups

-# CSV for import markdown:
+# CSV for import markdown (from librus export):
 #### BOLD ARE REQUIRED FIELDS

 ### Student.csv